For some, this might involve a long trip across many time zones. Perhaps even to geography halfway around the world.

 You need a medical prescription for oral cortisone and it may be challenging to find a physician willing to write one for jet lag, even in such a limited dose.
 You could try encouraging your physician with what Dr. John says: “Simple replacement dose is not the same as a treatment dose of prednisone which overpowers your own cortisol.
 It’s safe and effective.”

-After returning from Bali I took 45 minutes each afternoon for a week to lie on the floor by my dining room window and expose the back of my knees to sunlight.
-When I really wanted a jet lagging nap, I found that sunny-knee-time seemed to warm up my brain and nourish it, too.
+After returning to Paris from Bali, I took 45 minutes each afternoon for a week to lie on the floor inside my dining room window and expose the back of my knees to sunlight.
+Instead of a jet lag daytime nap, I found that sunny-knee-time seemed to warm up my brain and nourish it, too.
 I was more alert, avoided the nap, and slept through the night.

 Fact or fiction, back-of-the-knee sun exposure worked for me.

-Regardless of this or that tip for recalibrating your body clock, you can just live out jet lag and do nothing.
+Regardless of suggestions for recalibrating your body clock, you can just live out jet lag and do nothing.
 Eventually, day and night cycles return to “normal” wherever you are.

-However, try to avoid falling asleep at the dinner table.
-Or try to finish your meal first so as not to wake up in a pool of gravy.
+Based on our son’s experience, it’s best to avoid falling asleep at the dinner table after traveling across oceans.
+Or, at least try to finish your meal so as not to drown in a pool of gravy.